Dr. Benjamin Polan faces off with TMJ facial pain in Beverly, MA

 TMJ can cause facial pain

-Cranial nerve number seven (CN VII) is your Facial Nerve and it leaves your skull from a tiny opening in the base of your skull located very near to the TMJ.
+Cranial nerve number seven (CN VII) is your Facial Nerve protruding from a tiny opening in the base of your skull located very near to the TMJ.
 It then sends branches to the muscles of your face that allow you to make different facial expressions, such as frowning, smiling and laughing.
-It also sends signals to the glands that form tears, your salivary glands and regions of your nose, roof of your mouth and tongue.
+It also sends signals to the glands that form tears, your salivary glands, and the roof of your mouth and tongue.

-Since the Facial Nerve also carries inward bound sensory information back to the brain, the facial nerve (CN VII) can carry pain signals, information about taste, and information about the position of your tongue and jaw back to the brain.
+Since CN VII also carries inward bound sensory information back to the brain, it carries pain signals, information about taste, and information about the position of your tongue and jaw back to the brain.

-The classic example of pain associated with the Facial Nerve is Bell’s palsy, in which infection by the Herpes Simplex virus causes inflammation of the Facial Nerve, which may lead to drooping eyelids, sagging jaw, loss of the sensation of taste and constant formation of tears on the affected side of the face.
-This may be accompanied by terrible pain if something even lightly touches your face.
+Dr. Benjamin Polan from Beverly, MA tells us the classic example of pain associated with the CN VII is Bell’s Palsy, in which infection by the Herpes Simplex virus causes inflammation of the facial nerve, which may lead to drooping eyelids, sagging jaw, loss of the sensation of taste and constant formation of tears on the affected side of the face.
+This may be accompanied by terrible pain if something even lightly touches the area.

-Since the Facial Nerve (CN VII) leaves the skull so near to the TMJ, problems with misalignment of the TMJ can lead to symptoms such as a terrible toothache, an earache or just general facial pain on one or both sides of the face.
-A TMJ dentist can help to diagnose your tmj facial pain and take steps to correct the problem.
+Since the CN VII leaves the skull so near to the TMJ, problems with misalignment of the TMJ can lead to symptoms such as a terrible toothache or earache, or just general facial pain on one or both sides of the face.
+A TMJ dentist can help to diagnose your TMJ facial pain and take steps to correct the problem.

 Treat the cause, not the symptoms

-Dr. Polan is a TMJ dentist in Beverly, Massachusetts, who specializes in dental procedures for a variety of conditions.
-Dr. Polan and his staff provide a warm, caring atmosphere in which you can feel comfortable and safe while being treated.
-He has successfully treated many patients who experience facial pain due to TMJ problems.
+Dr. Benjamin Polan specializes in dental procedures for a variety of conditions in his office in Beverly, MA.
+His staff provide a warm, caring atmosphere in which you can feel comfortable and safe while being treated, and he has successfully treated many patients who experience facial pain due to underlying TMJ problems.